How often do you check your moles and skin irregularities??

-The following is form the International Dermal Institute and to read more visit dermal institute.com
+Here is a great article about what to look for and how to treat skin.
+The following is from the International Dermal Institute.
+To read more visit dermal institute.com

 Skin cancer is on the rise.
 In fact, more than 3.5 million cases of skin cancers are diagnosed annually in more than 2 million people.
 That’s roughly 1 in 5 people that will develop skin cancer in the course of a lifetime.
 But skin cancer is just the beginning; it could lead or develop into other types of cancer.
 Checking for skin cancer or suspicious markings should be as easy as your ABC’s, which is the exact guide skin care experts have developed for looking for visible changes on the skin.

 With the advancement of technology there is a variety of tools available, such as the UMSkinCheck app available via iTunes.
 This app sends automatic reminders and offers step-by-step instructions for a skin self-exam.
 It also provides pictures of various types of skin cancers for comparison with any questionable markings on the skin you may encounter.
 But for those who aren’t as technologically savvy, the classic method of checking will still help.

 Follow the ABCDE’s of mole detection to check for potential risks and red flags:

 Asymmetrical: an irregularly shaped mole.